vdhan/an-expansion/README.md

     + Artillery: Also increases ballista damage by 100%/200%/300%.
     + First Aid: Now healing up to 100/225/400 points and cast Stone Skin at beginning of battle for 10/25/50 rounds.
     + Warfare: Learn 1 of Artillery, First Aid or Ballistics takes all.
+    + Eagle Eye: Also increases enemies spell cost by 1/2/3.

   * Towns:
     + Stronghold: Reduces cost for Cyclops Cave.